-With both credit and non-credit internships, placement is a coordinated responsibility of the internship staff, faculty members, and the students.
-In credit internships, the Academic Department is expected to lead the placement effort, while in non-credit internships, the internship staff takes the lead.
+With both credit and non-credit internships placement is a coordinated responsibility of the Career Services staff, faculty members, and the students.
+In credit internships, the academic department is expected to lead the placement effort, while in non-credit internships the Career Services staff takes the lead.
 When a department or a program cannot be assigned for a for-credit internship (non-departmental; ND) the POE advisor will lead the placement effort.

-In the case of credit internships students may be compensated for internship work as long as the department and/or faculty sponsor believes that the college can maintain enough control of the internship experience to ensure its academic validity.
-Interns working in non-credit situations normally are compensated.
+In the case of credit internships, students may be compensated for internship work as long as the department and/or faculty sponsor believes that the college can maintain enough control of the internship experience to ensure its academic validity.

 Students must register for an internship and an internship seminar.
 The seminar need not be a typical classroom experience but is intended to provide time for reflection, analysis, and feedback between the student and faculty sponsor.
-In both cases the faculty sponsor determines the amount of credit to be awarded, which in turn determines the intensity of the experience.
-A semester internship carries a minimum of 4 credit hours (2 internship hours + 2 seminar hours) and a maximum of 15 credit hours (normally 9 + 6, except in cases where an outside accrediting agency requires otherwise, such as Social Work and Education in which the division of credits is decided by the appropriate department).
-Students can earn no more than 15 internship credits during their 4 years at Juniata.
+In both cases the student and faculty sponsor negotiate the amount of credit to be awarded, which in turn determines the intensity of the experience.
+A semester internship carries a minimum of 4 credits (2 internship credits + 2 seminar credits) and a maximum of 15 credits (normally 9 + 6, except in cases where an outside accrediting agency requires otherwise, such as Social Work and Education in which the division of credits is decided by the appropriate department).
+Students can earn no more than 15 internship credits towards their graduation requirements during their four years at Juniata.
 Faculty sponsors should note that a minimum of 12 credits, including the internship credits, must be maintained for students to be eligible to receive their financial aid awards for the semester.

 The faculty sponsor awards standard letter grades (A-F) for the internship and the internship seminar.